Mali War: Battle of Gao and aftermath

 Protests broke out on 26 June 2012 in the city of Gao, the majority of whose people are not Tuaregs, but rather sub-Saharan groups such as the Songhay and Fula peoples.
 The protestors opposed the Tuareg rebels and the partition of Mali.
 Two were killed as a result of the protests, allegedly by MNLA troops.
 The protesters used both Malian and Islamist flags, and France 24 reported that many locals supported the Islamists as a result of their opposition to the Tuareg nationalists and the secession of Azawad.

 The same day, this tension erupted into all-out combat in Gao between the MNLA and MOJWA, supported by ~100 Boko Haram militants, with both sides deploying heavy weaponry.
 MNLA Secretary General Acherif was wounded in the battle.
 The MNLA was soon driven from the city, and subsequently withdrew from Kidal and Timbuktu without resistance, following orders by Ansar Dine.
 Soon, the jihadist groups had seized control of nearly all of Azawad, with the exception of a few towns and isolated pockets still held by the MNLA and allied militias.

-Ghaly was named emir of the state, with Abdelhamid Abou Zeid, commander of AQIM's Tariq ibn Ziyad brigade, serving as his second-in-command.
+Ghali was named emir of the state, with Abdelhamid Abou Zeid, commander of AQIM's Tariq ibn Ziyad brigade, serving as his second-in-command.
 Zeid also assumed the role of governor of Timbuktu, which came under the joint control of AQIM and the hardline faction of Ansar Dine.
 Kidal fell under the authority of the group's more moderate wing, while Gao was administered by MOJWA.

 By October 2012, the MNLA retained control of the city of Ménaka, with hundreds of people taking refuge in the city from the rule of the Islamists, and the city of Tinzawatene near the Algerian border.
 In the same month, a splinter group broke off from the MNLA; calling itself the Front for the Liberation of the Azawad (FPA), the group stated that Tuareg independence was no longer a realistic goal and that they must concentrate on fighting the Islamists.